kdeyev/QJsonChannel/README.md

         - python python/testqjsonrpc_http.py
         - python python/testqjsonrpc_requests.py

+* The test-embed-qtwebchannel illustrates the hybrid application build on top of QtWebChannel.
+    The test includes the logic of both sides frontend and backend.
+The communication is built using internal webchannel transport.

+* The test-embed-qjsonchannel illustrates the same idea as test-embed-qtwebchannel but uses QJsonChannel "instead of" QtWebChannel.
+    Actually I have difficulties with the internal web channel transport access.
+    So, currently I'm using the QtWebChannel for message passing, bot the service invocation is done using QSsonChannel.

-* for any qtWebChannel example need to require to place a list of resources near your executable file:
+* for any QtWebChannel example need to require to place a list of resources near your executable file:
     - qt.conf
     - QtWebEngineProcess
         - QtWebEngineProcess executable         from Qt/bin